libPSML API

 Parsing

-• The routine psml_reader (filename, ps, debug) parses the PSML file filename and populates the data structures in the handle ps.
+• The routine psml_reader (filename, ps, debug, stat) parses the PSML file filename and populates the data structures in the handle ps.
 An optional debug argument determines whether the library issues debugging messages while parsing.
+An optional stat argument will be set to 0 upon successful return, to -1 if the filename cannot be opened, and (if using a recent version of xmlf90), to -2 if there is a XML parsing error.

 • ps_destroy (ps) is a low-level routine provided for completeness in cases where a pristine ps is needed for further use.